nishanlimbuchemjong/nishanlimbuchemjong/README.md

 - **Deep Learning**: TensorFlow, PyTorch, and advanced neural architectures.
 - **Mathematics for AI**: Linear Algebra, Calculus, Optimization, and Probability.

----

 ### 🤝 Collaboration
 I’m open to collaborating on **AI and ML projects**, solving real-world problems, and contributing to impactful initiatives.
 If you share a similar interest, feel free to reach out!

----

 ### 💬 Reach Out
 - 📧 **Email**: [nishanlimbu.chemjong2000@gmail.com](mailto:nishanlimbu.chemjong2000@gmail.com)

----

 ### ⚡ Fun Fact
 I love solving complex problems and experimenting with new technologies.
 My passion for learning keeps me exploring and expanding my technical skill set daily.

----

-Feel free to use and adapt this!
-Let me know if you’d like further tweaks or additional sections.